-Inspired by local ingredients you come across when you travel to Hawaii -- sea salt, coconut, cacao, and coffee -- this easy-to-make salty, energizing chocolate bark is a fun twist on the traditional recipe.
+Inspired by local ingredients you come across when you travel to Hawaii — sea salt, coconut, cacao, and coffee — this easy-to-make salty, energizing Toasted Coconut and Coffee Salted Chocolate Bark recipe is a fun twist on the traditional recipe.

-And, no suprise, we like making bark inspired by the places we love to travel.
+And, to no surprise, we like making bark inspired by the places we love to travel.
 Say adding in dried hibiscus flowers and roses for a nod to Mexico, a mix of hazelnuts and milk chocolate for a classic Italian combo, or this decidedly Hawaii-inspired combinations of flavors.

 Toasted Coconut and Coffee Salted Chocolate Bark Recipe

 - 1 pound dark chocolate (about 60%), coarsely chopped

 - 2 cups packed unsweetened flaked coconut toasted

 - 1 1/2 tablespoons of your favorite coffee grinds

 - Hawaiian red alaea sea salt for garnish

 - Coat a 9 1/2-by-12-inch baking dish (or another 1.5 quart container) with cooking spray then line with parchment paper, leaving a 2-inch overhang on each end.
 Alternatively, you can make your bark freeform (it will come out thinner) by lining a rimmed baking sheet with parchment paper and then proceeding.

 - Place chocolate in a heatproof bowl then set over a pan of simmering water and stir until smooth, about 5 minutes.
 Stir in 1 1/2 cups coconut flakes and 1 tablespoon of the coffee then pour into prepared pan and spread in an even layer (if you're making it on a baking sheet, go ahead and just spread it out evenly and don't worry if the edges are misshapen -- that's the charm!).